 The FTP program that I have created contains a form and a dialog box.
 The dialog box can be added by clicking on the Project item on the menu bar and then selecting the Add Form item on the drop-down list.
 You can either choose a normal dialog box or a login dialog box.
 The function of the dialog box is to accept the FTP address, the username and the password and then to connect to the server.
 After successful login, the dialog box will be hidden and the main form will be presented for the user to browse the remote directory and to choose certain files to download.

-The interface of the login dialog is shown in Figure 34.1
+The interface of the login dialog is shown on the right.

 The code for the login dialog is :